urza/WebCheck/README.md

 Simple ConsoleApp in .net 5 that checks URLs in regular interval and optionally reports failures to file or email.
 It can also search response for some expected string.

 Success is considered HTTP 2xx reposne with expected string in the reponse (if defined).
- Failure is considered all other HTTP responses like 404, 500 etc. Or any exception from request.
+<br/>Failure is considered all other HTTP responses like 404, 500 etc. Or any exception from request.
 Or if the expected string is defined but not found.

- Has no dependecies other than .net 5 framework.
+This app has no dependecies other than .net 5 framework.
 Tested on Ubuntu Server 20.04 and Windows 10.

  ### Minimum setup:
  just run the app with urls.txt file that is in the same folder as the binary and contains urls to be checked (one per line)